 Cook Jr. is a graduate of Washington and Lee University.
 Cook is recognized for having initiated the campaign to successfully save the 6,000-seat Fox Theatre in Atlanta.
 In 1982, he established Rodney M. Cook Interests, a design/development company and, five years later, went on to establish Polites, Cook and Associates architecture firm, which designed the Newington Cropsey Museum, New York, housing the largest American collection of Hudson River School paintings.
 He is a founding trustee of The Prince of Wales's Foundation for Architecture and helped organize the design and construction of the Princes' Olympic Games Monument in Atlanta with Anton Glikine, et al. Cook is on numerous boards of directors, including the Hearst Foundation/Hearst Castle, Atlanta Landmarks (owner of the Fox Theatre), the Institute of Classical Architecture and Classical America and The New York Philomusica, and he is a past president of Animal Health Trust U.S., Newmarket, England.
 Cook's work has been published in Architectural Digest, The New York Times, Washington Post, Los Angeles Times, Financial Times of London, Pravda, Izvestia, The New Yorker, The Weekly Standard, Forbes and USA Today.

-De Sole graduated from Tulane University in 1972 with a bachelor of science degree in psychology.
+De Sole graduated from Tulane University in 1972 with a Bachelor of Science in psychology.
 Following graduation, she worked for the National Association of Securities Dealers, NASDAQ department.
 In 1973 she joined IBM, where she rose from marketing trainee to branch manager in Washington, D.C.
-Later, while overseas in support of her husband's career running Gucci Group, Eleanore devoted her time and talent to a variety of community volunteer positions.
-She has served on the boards of The Madeira School, The American International School of Florence (Italy), The Benjamin West Group of The Royal Academy, Benjamin Franklin House and The Aspen Art Museum.
-She resides in both Snowmass Village, Colorado, and Hilton Head Island, South Carolina.
+Later, while overseas in support of her husband's career running Gucci Group, De Sole devoted her time and talent to a variety of community volunteer positions.
+She has served on boards associated with The Madeira School, The American International School of Florence (Italy), The Benjamin West Group of The Royal Academy, Benjamin Franklin House and The Aspen Art Museum.
+She resides in Snowmass Village, Colorado, and Hilton Head Island, South Carolina.